Neurophilosophical Inquiries

 Imagining the Brain

-neurophysiology of the brain is bracketed.
-This position does not turn
+brain is bracketed.
+This position does not turn out to be the outcome of

-out to be the outcome of the investigation, neither should it be taken
+the investigation, neither should it be taken as the unchallenged

-contrary.
-Since Cartesius, rationalism has favored interactionism, not
+Cartesius, rationalism has favored interactionism, not materialistic

-with the diversity of human knowledge than monism, materialistic or
+diversity of human knowledge than materialistic monism.

-execute, calculate, etc. mental states.
-Surely methologically,
+calculate, etc. mental states.
+Surely methologically, interactionism cannot be rejected a priori ?

-In the First Section the five senses
+In the First Section,

 are studied, in particular the way